-Domain: E81 Transformation Range: E77 Persistent Item

-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77

-Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 to the common Transformation.
+Domain: Range: E81 Transformation E77 Persistent Item Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 in the second Persistent Item Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 Transformation.

-Transformation.

 New items replace the transformed item or items, which cease to exist as units of documentation.
-The physical continuity between the old and the new is expressed by the link

-- the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22) - the death and mummification of Tut-Ankh-Amun (E81) resulted in the Mummy of Tut Tut-Ankh-Amun (E22 and E20)
+The physical continuity between the old and the new is expressed by the link to the common Transformation.
+Examples: • the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22) • the death and mummification of Tut-Ankh-Amun (E81) resulted in the Mummy of Tut Tut-Ankh-

+Amun (E22 and E20)